Coast (TV series): Series 2 (2015)

 The second series of Coast Australia aired on 12 January 2015 on the History Channel in Australia and on 2 April 2015 on BBC Two.
 After the success of the first series exploring more familiar areas, the second series began to investigate lesser known sections of Australia including Norfolk Island and the Gippsland Lakes.

 Series 3 (2017)

 The third series of Coast Australia aired on 9 January 2017 until 27 March 2017.
 The series covered 8 episodes, and visited a variety of locations around Australia, including Lord Howe Island, the Bass Strait Islands, and the North Kimberley.

+Series 4 (2018)

 Coast New Zealand

 Coast New Zealand is a continuation of the Coast series, this time showcasing and exploring the coastlines of Aotearoa, New Zealand.

 The show is presented by Neil Oliver who is joined by several local New Zealand experts.

 The first and second series of 6 episodes was commissioned by TVNZ in a joint production with the BBC and Great Southern Television.